In 2016, Welsh Government passed the Renting Homes (Wales) Act 2016.

 The act aims to:

-- make it simpler and easier for landlords and tenants to rent a home in Wales
+- make it simpler and easier for landlords and occupation contract holders to rent a home in Wales

 - simplify agreements and improves the condition of rental homes in Wales

-- offer greater security and certainty to tenants and landlords
+- offer greater security and certainty to occupation contract holders and landlords

 Who the act affects